yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 As for the nodes that need to be created repeatedly, we can save it as a **Prefab** resource, which can be a template for the dynamic generation of nodes.
 For more information about **Prefab**, please read [Prefab](../asset-workflow/prefab.md).

-Firstly, drag the `assets/textures/star` resource from **resource manager** into the scene, the position of which is not restricted.
+Firstly, drag the `assets/textures/star` resource from the **Assets** panel into the scene, the position of which is not restricted.
 We only need the scene to be the operating platform for creating Prefab.
 After creation we will delete this node from the scene.

 We don't need to modify the position of the stars or render property.
 But to make the stars disappear after being touched by the main character, we need to add a special component to the star.
 By the same method of adding the `Player` script, add a JavaScript script named `Star` to `assets/scripts/`.